 Late last spring, we took the best Wild West vacation as part of our 50×50 challenge.
-Our itinerary was packed with area highlights.
+Our western road trip itinerary was packed with area highlights.
 This plan worked so well for my family that I wanted to share it with you.

-As we near the end of our challenge, we’ve become efficient in planning our trips.
-This trip to the American West took us to three new states: South Dakota, Idaho, and Montana (plus a return to Wyoming).
+This trip to the American West took us to South Dakota, Idaho, Montana, and Wyoming.
 Note that we paid for everything in full–no blogger discounts or freebies.
 I’m mentioning what we liked or didn’t in the hope that it might help you plan your own awesome trip out west.

 The Best Wild West Vacation